igorgsousa/docker-jenkins/README.md

 This article was just to explain what was happening and how solve it, but if you access the container terminal and run that commands, when your container die all your work will be gone and we will have to do it again.

-To this problem i've create the dockerfile in this repository that create a derived imagem from official Jenkins image and run all that commands for you.
+To this problem i've create the dockerfile in this repository that create a derived image from official Jenkins image and run all that commands for you.
 The only thing you need to do is to discover the right GID of you docker engine host, replace in the docker file and build you custom Jenkins image.

 I hope this article helped you!